openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 1. MFEs can continue to be built independently.
 2. The Webpack build will include a manifest of which sub-modules the MFE provides at runtime.
-3. ``@openedx/frontend-build`` will specify - through its Webpack configs - a common set of shared dependencies to be used at runtime by all MFEs.
+3. `frontend-build <frontend-build_>`_ will specify - through its Webpack configs - a common set of shared dependencies to be used at runtime by all MFEs.
 4. Webpack will intelligently resolve those dependencies at runtime, `taking into account each module's specific version requirements <https://www.angulararchitects.io/en/blog/getting-out-of-version-mismatch-hell-with-module-federation>`_.
 5. MFEs can dynamically load modules from other MFEs at runtime with Webpack handling hooking them up to the right dependencies.